BLUEBERRY CAKE

 4. Then add eggs, beating until very light and fluffy.

 6. Pour batter into prepared pan.
 Dust top evenly with remaining 1/4 cup sugar combined with nutmeg.
-(I don't use 1/4 cup of sugar, maybe half of that.
-It is a very thick batter and it is more like spreading this batter into the baking pan rather than pouring it in.
-I suggest smoothing off the top in the baking pan and knocking it firmly on the table for the batter to settle in.)
+I don't use 1/4 cup of sugar, maybe half of that.
+It is a very thick batter.
+Spread batter into the baking pan.
+Smooth off the top in the baking pan and knock it firmly on the table for the batter to settle in.

 7. Bake for 35 minutes, or until cake tester inserted in centre comes out clean.

 8. Cut into squares.
 Serve hot, spread with butter, if desired.
-(I have never done this.
-But that's what the original recipe says).
+I never tried this.
+But that's what the original recipe says.

 Comments